ywssp/bot.wssp-Archive/README.md

 ### process.env.PREFIX

-The perfix that the bot uses.
+The prefix that the bot uses.
 Multiple prefixes are seperated using `|` Used in [start.js](start.js).

 your `.env` file should look like this: